jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 start moving in one direction, but the speed will depend on how long the DNA is because the longer it is the more friction there is.
 So if you wait a while you will see bands of DNA of different lengths separate out in the gel.
-I remember seeing pictures of these gels in old crime shows when the investigators would do crime scene DNA analysis (it's no longer done that way).
+I remember seeing pictures of these gels as a kid in old crime shows when the investigators would do crime scene DNA analysis (it's no longer done that way).

 ![](/assets/pcr-thermocycler-gel-bed-prep.jpg)